Fenwick Parish Church

 Most Christian churches are built facing east/west which probably explains the odd angle of the church to its grounds.

-Note the guard posts at the gates, built so that families could protect their dead from the resurrectionists.
+Note the guard posts at the gates which were built so that families could protect their dead from the resurrectionists.

 You may have heard of Burke & Hare in Edinburgh.
 Their plans were simpler;